Sig's P365XL may soon overtake the venerable Glock 19 as the most popular concealed carry gun on the market. Here's why.

 Beyond that, the newest Streamlight TLR-7 SUB allows you to have a powerful weapon light that delivers a ton of performance for its small size.
 The little TLR-7 SUB is perfect for home defense where you want a weapon-mounted light to allow you to establish positive identification with a single hand.

 The P365XL can utilize both 12 and 15-round magazines.
 The 12-rounder makes a ton of sense for concealed carry and delivers a flush-fitting magazine for a smaller profile.
 When you go for a home defense setup, the 15-round magazine gives you the same capacity as a Glock 19.
-It can easily serve double duty as both a concealed carry pistol.
+It can easily serve double duty as both a concealed carry pistol and home defense firearm.

 Add on the easy-to-control nature and the ability to accessorize with lights and optics, and you get a fantastic firearm for multiple roles.
 It's a compact firearm that offers substantial firepower.
 Heck, add in the MagGuts +2 springs, and you can fit an additional two rounds in your 15-round magazine.
 Now you have a full-sized capacity in your compact gun.